 If your area has hard water, it’s full of dissolved minerals like calcium and magnesium.
 As water runs through your ice machine, these minerals get left behind, forming a hard, chalky substance called scale.
 This scale builds up on critical components like water lines, valves, and evaporator plates.
 This buildup acts like insulation, forcing your machine to run longer and harder to produce the same amount of ice.
 Over time, this extra strain leads to higher energy bills and premature component failure.
 Protecting your commercial refrigeration sales investment starts with managing what goes into it.

-Corrosion of Internal Metal Parts
+When Corrosion Takes Over Internal Parts

 On the flip side, naturally soft water can be just as damaging, but for a different reason.
 Soft water is often acidic, meaning it has a low pH.
 This acidic water can slowly eat away at the metal parts inside your ice machine, causing corrosion.
 Corrosion weakens components, leading to leaks and costly repairs that can take your machine out of service.
 Beyond minerals, water can also carry bacteria and algae.
 These contaminants can create slime and unpleasant odors inside the machine, which not only affects your ice quality but can also pose health risks to your customers and employees.

-Clogged Filters and Water Lines
+Dealing with Clogged Filters and Water Lines

 Whether your water is hard or soft, it can carry sediment and other small particles.
 These contaminants get trapped in your ice machine’s water filters and can eventually clog the water lines.
 When water flow is restricted, your machine can’t produce ice efficiently.
 The pump and other parts have to work overtime to pull water through the system, leading to unnecessary wear and tear.
 This is why poor water quality often means more frequent maintenance calls.
 You’ll find yourself changing filters more often and needing professional cleanings to prevent breakdowns, which adds to your operational costs.
 Regular commercial services can help keep these pathways clear.